 Consider the many advantages that Surgent offers:

-- ReadySCORE™: Make the wrong guess on when to take the exam, and you risk falling short.
-ReadySCORE tells you when it’s time by predicting – with remarkable accuracy – the score you would probably get if you sat for the test that day.
+- ReadySCORE™: Feel confident on taking the exam, at the right time.
+ReadySCORE predicts – with 98% accuracy for the CPA exam– the score you would likely receive, if you sat for the test that same day.

-- Daily Surge: Surgent’s Daily Surge makes the most of your carefully rationed study time and keeps you on track by suggesting the topics you need to cover every time you sit down to study.
+- Efficient Studying: By making the most of your study time, CPA Review keeps you focused by recommending the topics you need to cover, every time you dedicate time to study.

-- MyMCQ™: Surgent customizes multiple-choice practice questions to test your knowledge and prompt you to learn more challenging concepts with each round.
+- Personalization: Surgent customizes multiple-choice practice questions to test your knowledge and prompt you to learn more challenging concepts with each round.

-- Full access until you pass: Surgent CPA Review materials, including free content and software updates, are available until the day you get that happy notice.
+- Full access until you pass: Surgent CPA Review materials, including free content and software updates, are available until you pass! *Applies to the Premier and Ultimate packages only.

-- Unlimited practice exams: Test anxiety can keep candidates from doing their best.
-Unlimited practice exams, included in every Surgent package, help calm the butterflies.
+- Unlimited practice exams: Testing anxiety can keep candidates from doing their best.
+By having access to unlimited practice exams, included in every Surgent package, can help calm the nerves and leave you feeling extra confident in your abillities.

 Seize the opportunity

-The CPA Evolution is also a revolution, bringing the accounting profession squarely into the 21st century.
-Surgent is prepared to make the journey personal and engaging.
-In 2023, Surgent is rolling out targeted updates to its exam prep course, with material that changes dynamically based on your testing date.
-For example, if you’re taking FAR in 2023, your course content will differ from the courses seen by your peers taking FAR in 2024.
+CPA Evolution is a revolution, bringing the accounting profession into the 21st century.
+Surgent exam preparation personalizes each individuals journey in an engaging way.
+Simply enter your exam date and the software will automatically provide you with the AICPA blueprint content you need to study.
+Surgent is continually rolling out updates to its exam prep courses, with material that changes dynamically based on your testing date.
 As always, Surgent CPA Review tailors CPA Exam prep to your needs, strengths, experience and goals.

-Surgent makes it as easy as possible to study the correct material, so you won’t be backtracking or wading through material irrelevant to your plans.
-You want to stay on top of the latest updates and changes to the CPA Exam, and Surgent will support and guide you through it all.
-Surgent will keep you up-to-date with all CPA Evolution news and changes as you prepare to pass the CPA Exam.
+Surgent makes it as easy as possible to study the correct material, so you won’t be backtracking or wading through irrelevant material.
+In order to stay on top of the latest updates and changes to the CPA Exam, Surgent will support and guide you through it all as you prepare to pass the CPA Exam.